 An employee injured at a company event in Des Moines may or may not be eligible for workers’ compensation benefits, depending upon the nature of the event.
 This is a highly complex area of the law and the courts often have difficulty making rulings about employer responsibility at events.

-If you were injured at a company social, conference, off-site meeting, or other event while not officially on the clock, seek advice from a workers’ compensation attorney.
+If you were injured at a company social, conference, off-site meeting, or other events while not officially on the clock, seek advice from a workers’ compensation attorney.

 Determining Eligibility for Workers’ Comp if an Employee is Injured at a Company Event